 - Life insurance: If you have dependents or substantial assets in your name, life insurance is essential.
 The amount of coverage you need depends on your income, assets, debts and your family's specific circumstances.

 - Car insurance: If you've put off buying auto insurance, don't delay in getting a policy.
 Even if you already have one, comparing insurance quotes once or twice a year is a smart way to ensure you have the cheapest policy you qualify for.
-And don't forget to look for other ways to reduce your car insurance costs.
+You can also try Experian's tool for comparing auto insurance to ensure you're getting the best rate.
+And, lastly, don't forget to look for other ways to reduce your car insurance costs.

 When buying new insurance, it's often smart to first consider a policy through a company where you're already a customer in case any discounts are available.
 Then compare your quote with multiple other insurers to ensure you're not missing out on a better deal.